Blog

 Defining Dementia

+Dementia is an umbrella term for a decline in mental capability to the point that it interferes with normal life.
 It can be frustrating and confusing because even simple tasks can become challenging.
 Dementia affects your ability to plan and make decisions, and it can change your personality and behavior too.

-It's not a normal part of getting older, but it's mostly present in older demographics and it requires proper care and support.
+It's not a normal part of getting older, but it's mostly present in older demographics and requires proper care and support.
 Many common mental problems fall under dementia.

 Defining Alzheimer's Disease